 SUP/Standup Paddle Boarding: Kalapaki Bay is the most popular place to go and there are board rentals available there.

 SURFING: There are 6 main surf breaks on the south shore.
 The closest is Waiohai, directly in front of the Marriott.
 It is a right and left hander considered an intermediate break and one of the most consistent surf spots on the island, often with ridable waves year round.
 There are a few other breaks a mile west of the house.
 All depend on wind, tide and swell for best conditions.
 For board rentals, Nukumoi Surf Shop is about 2 blocks from the house and a short walk to Waiohai.
+No need to drive.
 There are several surf schools in the area including Kauai Surf School.
 Here’s a link for surf forecasting.

 TENNIS/PICKELBALL COURTS: We enjoy playing at Koloa Park located on Maluhia Road just outside of Koloa, heading east toward Lihue.
 They’ll be on your right.
 The courts are all new in 2023.